ettom/i3-ws-display/README.md

 service starts `ws_display` as soon as the Arduino becomes available.
 The service also depends on a custom `i3.target` which gets started by i3:

-`exec_always --no-startup-id systemctl --user start i3.target`
+`exec_always --no-startup-id systemctl --user restart i3.target`

 I also put `systemctl --user stop i3.target` in a script that runs when i3 exits.
 See the `systemd/ws_display.service` and `systemd/i3.target` files.